birds-inc/m8-sample-organizer/README.md

 Then edit the `SRC_FOLDER`, `DEST_FOLDER`, and `FFMPEG_PATH` to point at your audio library and FFmpeg.  `DEST_FOLDER` is where this tool will create files, so be sure to set it someplace safe!

-You can also configure any additional cleanup settings to your liking -
+You can also configure any additional cleanup settings to your liking, add new strike words, etc.

+## Install yaml

+We need a Python library for reading the configuration file - install it by running this command:

+`python -m pip install pyyaml`

 ## Run the tool